KDE/cantor/admin/documentation/Dhairya_SoK'24/R/README.md

 }
 ```

-3. Link this file with the HTML files of Qalculte Documentation
+3. Link this file with the HTML files of R Documentation.

+4. This can be done by running the `script.py` file.

-4. Using this main.css file one can customize the Qalculte Documentation by adding custom css rules in it
+5. Using this `main.css` file one can customize the R Documentation by adding custom css rules in it.